Loading...

 Why Nobody Catches It

 The most devastating barrier to treatment is not access.
-It is shame.
+It is that she cannot see what is happening to her.

 75% of maternal mental health conditions go undiagnosed and untreated.
 Not because screening tools don't exist.
-Because she won't use them honestly.
-Because the culture of “good motherhood” has made vulnerability indistinguishable from failure.
+Because the crisis is invisible even to the woman living it.
+She cannot report what she cannot name.

 Mental health conditions are now the leading cause of pregnancy-related death in the United States.